quisquous/cactbot/docs/OopsyraidsyGuide.md

 ## File Structure

-Each file is a module that exports a single trigger set, and should be listed in **manifest.txt**.
+Each file is a module that exports a single trigger set, and should be listed in **oopsy_manifest.txt**.

 ```javascript
 import ZoneId from '../path/to/resources/zone_id.js';